-The Office of Academic Advising is responsible for oversight of the academic advising and schedules for all freshman students.
+The Office of Academic Advising is responsible for oversight of the academic advising and scheduling for all freshman students.
 The Academic Advising Office endeavors to enhance the educational experience of each student through assistance in discovering his or her abilities, interests, and career objectives.
-All students are encouraged, particularly during their freshman year, to meet with the director of academic advising to review their personal and career goals in relationship to their test scores and academic record.
+All students are encouraged, particularly during their freshman year, to meet with the Director of Academic Advising to review their personal and career goals in relationship to their test scores and academic record.
 Student progress is monitored each semester and the Academic Advising staff counsels those encountering difficulties.
-The university also provides special advising to students with disabilities who wish to identify themselves and provide documentation of their needs.
-Such students should contact the Director of Academic Advising.
-The Office of Testing administers the CAAP, residual ACT, and COMPASS mathematics and English tests and proctors correspondence course examinations for current students.
-The results are made available to the individual student and/or the appropriate advisors.
-The Office of Testing also administers the PRAXIS exams on national test dates.
+The Office of Testing administers the CAAP, residual ACT, CLEP, DSST, and COMPASS mathematics and English tests.
+The Office of Testing also proctors distance course examinations for current students.